shineit/lifx.js/README.md

     node ./lifx.js

 Finally, browse to [http://localhost:8000](http://localhost:8000) and hover over the color picker.
 In the `lifxbulb.js` window, you should see the messages being decoded.
+To see what your lifxbulb might respond like, open another browser window and go to [http://localhost:8008](http://localhost:8008) to watch the colors change.

+If you are having trouble, change your browser to something that supports modern web extensions, such as the latest Chrome, FireFox or Safari.

 ## Dependencies